hapax/hapax.github.io/assets/mindjam.md

 Here is one low-brow version: if I have a choice between A and B, and I am free to choose either option, then I have free will.
-If my choice between A and B is predetermined, then it seems I am not genuinely free; if A is a foregone conclusion, how can I be free to choose B?
+If my choice between A and B is predetermined, then it seems I am not genuinely free. <!-- if A is a foregone conclusion, how can I be free to choose B?
 <!-- Much ink has been spilled on the nature of "can", and if we take this
 to mean, "compatibly with the physical state of the universe at the time of choice", then the deterministic nature of classical physics